BxCppDev/Bayeux/README.rst

 genbb(_help)
-  C++ port and  extensions to the Genbb/Decay0 program by Vladimir Tretyak, providing input to simulation applications.
+  C++ port and  extensions to the Genbb/Decay0 program by Volodymyr Tretyak, providing input to simulation applications.
   Now depends on the external BxDecay0_ library.

 genvtx